Finding Accommodation in Brussels

-It's an exciting time to be contemplating a move to Brussels.
+It's an exciting time for expats to be contemplating a relocation to Brussels and finding accommodation is one of the most important factors to take into consideration.
 With the city being the hub for all Brexit and tax discussions, it is the perfect place for international tax professionals.
-Kingpin International have put together our guide to finding your new apartment in Brussels.
+Kingpin International have put together our guide to finding the ideal accommodation for expats thinking about relocation to Brussels.

 If you need some guidance then perhaps a more reliable yet costlier way to find your perfect property in Brussels is by using a real-estate or rental agent.
 These advisors typically know the city extremely well and can narrow down your search to properties that genuinely fulfil your requirements.
 This is often recommended in Brussels as there are a variety of different laws associated with the renting of property, therefore minimising any potential issues and giving you peace of mind.